 - Timing – The timing of the clean-up should be a firm commitment.
 No vague promise to get the job done sooner.

 - Entergy – As the plant owner when it was operating, Entergy should not be off the hook.
-The site is contaminated and Entergy should remain financially responsible for clean-up.
+The site is contaminated now and had leaks when Entergy was running the plant.
+If the proposed sale is so good, Entergy should stand more firmly behind it and remain financially responsible for clean-up.

 - Oversight – The clean-up operation should be an open book.
-Regulators and communities should have access to information about the clean-up during the process.
+The plans should be public and regulators and communities should have access to information about the clean-up during the process.